Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: Introduction

-Thus, we propose to avoid learning from data and directly impose the multiscale statistical behavior described by Kolmogorov and Obukhov theories.
+We propose to avoid learning from data and directly impose the multiscale statistical behavior described by Kolmogorov and Obukhov theories.
 The proposed approach is a multiscale generalization of the Generative Moment Matching Networks from Li et al.~\cite{Li2015} and grounds on the Kolmogorov multiscale descriptions of second, third and fourth order structure functions of turbulent velocity across scales~\cite{Kolmogorov1991, Kolmogorov1962, Obukhov1962, Chevillard2012}.
 We focus on these three functions since they are representative of the energy distribution, the energy cascade and intermittency respectively~\cite{Frisch1995}.
-Thus, our model takes a Gaussian white noise as input and only needs the desired evolution across scales of three structure functions of turbulent velocity for learning.
+Since our model do not impose the behavior across scales of higher order structure functions, the full probability density function (pdf) across scales of the generated stochastic field will be different from the turbulent velocity one.
+Only second, third, and fourth order structure functions will be recovered.
+So, our model takes a Gaussian white noise as input and only needs the desired evolution across scales of these three structure functions of turbulent velocity for learning.
 These functions can be defined from experimental or numerical data, but also from empirical or theoretical models.

+The main originality of this work is the proposed approach, which directly imposes the evolution across scales of the structure functions of the stochastic field and presents several advantages compared to the current state of the art: it is not limited to second order statistics, it is easily generalizable to consider higher and higher order statistics and it does not need data for training nor synthesis.
+The main disadvantage of this approach is the current lack of explainability of Neural Networks, even if progresses are being done in the field~\cite{Subel2023}.

-In section~\ref{sec:theoryTurb} we describe the multiscale statistical behavior of turbulent velocity.
-Then, section~\ref{sec:theoryNN} presents our NN model, that we named NN-Turb, as well as the used optimization approach.
-Finally, in sections~\ref{sec:results} and~\ref{sec:conc} we show the statistical multiscale behavior of the generated stochastic field and we give some conclusions and perspectives.
+In section~\ref{sec:theoryTurb}, we describe the multiscale statistical behavior of turbulent velocity as illustrated by the Kolmogorov-Obukhov theories.
+Then, section~\ref{sec:theoryNN} presents our NN model, that we named NN-Turb, as well as the optimization approach used to train it.
+Finally, in sections~\ref{sec:results} and~\ref{sec:conc} we show the statistical multiscale behavior of the NN-Turb stochastic field, we compare it with experimental turbulent velocity and with a regularized Multifractal Random Walk (rMRW)~\cite{Robert2008}, and we give some conclusions and perspectives.